RinaldoBenaccetta/isidom/readme.md

 ### $forEach

-Replacement based on for loop for the forEach native Javascript function.
+Replacement based on _for_ loop for the _forEach_ native Javascript function.
-Note that $forEach return nothing.
+Note that $forEach returns nothing.

 #### Parameters